coolrobloxgamerboy17/HiAnime-To-Mal/README.md

 <br>

 **Info**
-- I feel like a fucking dweeb making this.
+- I feel like a fucking loser making this.
+Half of the anime fans are... you know.
+Fat.
 - I really wouldnt use this script right now since it's kinda ass.
 It can only do like 120-140 before it breaks for some reason.
 - If anyone wants to fork this or something, do it.